kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW2.md

 ## Task 2: Differential expression analysis
 **Learning objective**: Learn how to identify genes that are significantly differentially expressed between two conditions.

  1. Following the gene expression tutorial, identify genes that are significantly differentially expressed between the naive and interferon-gamma (IFNg) conditions (false discovery rate < 0.01).
 How many genes are there?
-How many genes  have log2 fold
+How many genes absolute have log2 fold

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQ2NDA5MDg4XX0=
+eyJoaXN0b3J5IjpbMTg1MjY2NzQzM119
 -->